-Link or Activity

-Indicates the communication between the hub's port and the transmitting node is good.
+Link or Activity Indicates the communication between the hub's port and the transmitting node is good.
 Most hubs will indicate a good connection by turning the Link LED ON.
 If the Link LED is OFF, check the cable connections and check that you are not using the wrong cable.
 Try another cable on the same port.
 If it works, replace the cable.
 If the problem persists, plug the cable into another port.
 If it works on another port, the port may be defective.
 If all port Line LEDs are off, replace the hub.
-If the problem still persists for this one unit, check the internal connections from the Ethernet PCB to the Ethernet Jack or replace the Ethernet PCB.
+If the problem still persists for this one unit, check the internal connections from the network at the same time.

-Collision

-network at the same time.
 Check the cable from the hub to the node.
 Using a crossover cable instead of a straight through cable can cause this condition.
 Turn the units off, and then turn them back on one at a time.

-Partition Some hubs have specific partition LEDs.
-Others may indicate a partition by a blinking LED.
+Collision Indicates two or more nodes are attempting to transmit on the partition by a blinking LED.
 If a problem is found, the node is disconnected from the rest of the network until the problem is corrected.